 This is NOT a recipe for beginner bakers.
 You need to know how to make bread and understand the science behind the ingredients.
 Depending on your location and the weather (altitude and humidity), you might even need to add more flour or less flour.
 I will be happy to troubleshoot the recipe with you if you contact me.

 On a personal note, I know this recipe WORKS.
 As I tested it extensively.
 I’ve made it with regular KitchenAid mixer and kneading many times.
-And I made it in my Instant Pot without kneading also many times.
+And I made it in my Instant Pot without kneading a couple of dozens times.
+IT WORKS!

 The only time it did not work was when I killed the yeast by adding it into the milk/butter mixture which was too hot.
 I knew it wouldn’t work when the yeast did not foam.